Joomla is the second popular CMS for a website with more than 4.5% of market share and growing.

 - Heuristic logic

-Detectify is enterprise SaaS scanner for comprehensive website auditing with more than 500 vulnerabilities including OWASP top 10.
+Detectify is an enterprise-ready SaaS scanner for comprehensive website auditing with more than 1000 vulnerabilities including OWASP top 10.
+It does security checks on CMS like Joomla, WordPress, Drupal, etc. to ensure CMS specific vulnerabilities are covered.

-JAMSS (Joomla Anti Malware Scan Script) is a script which you got to install on your website root location.
+JAMSS (Joomla Anti Malware Scan Script) is a script that you got to install on your website root location.

 Script installation is nothing but uploading the file